AI4Finance-Foundation/FinRL_Crypto/README.md

-# FinRL-Crypto: Address Overfitting Your DRL Agents for Cryptocurrency Trading
+# FinRL_Crypto: Address Overfitting Your DRL Agents for Cryptocurrency Trading

 ![banner](https://user-images.githubusercontent.com/69801109/214294114-a718d378-6857-4182-9331-20869d64d3d9.png)

 For financial reinforcement learning (FinRL), we've found a way to address the dreaded overfitting trap and increase your chances of success in the wild world of crypto.
 Our approach has been tested on 10 different currencies and during a market crash period, and has proven to be more profitable than the competition.
 So, don't just sit there, join us on our journey to the top of the crypto mountain!

-## Collaborators
+## Paper

 The original [paper](https://arxiv.org/abs/2209.05559)